 As above, we note that by Corollary 5.3, page 768 in \cite{Zhu00}, $ |g_i| = |h_i(f_i+V_i(\phi_i))| $ can be bounded by a constant independent of $\phi_i$.
 Moreover, since $\int \omega_i^n=\int \theta_i^n$

-It follows that $|F_i|$ can be bounded by a constant independent of $\phi_i$.
+where $c$ is a constant independent of $\phi_i$.
+It follows that $|F_s^i|$ can be bounded by a constant independent of $\phi_i$.
 By invariance of \eqref{eq:GenComplexContPath} at $t=0$ we may assume $\sup \phi_i = -1$ for all $i$.
 Applying the argument in \cite{Tia96}, page 157-159, we get a uniform constant $C$ satisfying \eqref{eq:C0Estimatet=0}. \end{proof}